Cervical Spine Fracture in Emergency Medicine Workup

 Cross-table lateral view

-(A) Normal lateral projection shows the relationships of anterior, posterior, and spinolaminar lines and prevertebral spaces.
-(B) Normal oblique projection shows the normal appearance of the laminae as shingles on a roof forming a regular elliptical curve with equal interlaminar spaces.
-The first line connects the anterior margins of all the vertebrae and is referred to as the anterior contour line.
-The second line should connect the posterior aspect of all vertebrae in a similar way and is referred to as the posterior contour line.
+The first line connects the anterior margins of all vertebrae and is referred to as the anterior contour line.
+The second line should connect the posterior aspects of all vertebrae in a similar way and is referred to as the posterior contour line.
 The third line should connect the bases of the spinous processes and is referred to as the spinolaminar contour line.

 Each of these lines should form a smooth lordotic curve.
 Suspect bony or ligamentous injury if disruption is seen in the contour lines.

-An exception occurs in young children who, because of immature muscular development, may have a benign pseudosubluxation in the upper cervical spine.
+An exception occurs in young children, who, because of immature muscular development, may have a benign pseudosubluxation in the upper cervical spine.
 An imaginary straight line should connect the points bisecting the base of the spinous processes of C1, C2, and C3.
 In pseudosubluxation, these imaginary points should not be displaced more than 2 mm in front of or behind the straight line.

 Check individual vertebrae thoroughly for obvious fracture or changes in bone density.
 Areas of decreased bone density are seen in patients with osteoporosis, osteomalacia, or osteolytic lesions and may represent weak areas predisposed to injury.
 Areas of increased bony density may be seen with osteoblastic lesions or may represent compression fractures of an acute nature.

 Look for soft tissue changes in predental and prevertebral spaces.
 The predental space, also known as the atlantodental interval, is the distance between the anterior aspect of the odontoid and the posterior aspect of the anterior arch of C1.
-This space should be no more than 3 mm in an adult and 5 mm in a child.
+This space should be no larger than 3 mm in an adult and 5 mm in a child.
 Suspect transverse ligament disruption if these limits are exceeded.

 Prevertebral space extends between the anterior border of the vertebra to the posterior wall of the pharynx in the upper vertebral level (C2-C4) or to the trachea in the lower vertebral level (C6).